YoungXIAO13/ObjectPoseEstimationSummary/README.md

 # Object Pose Estimation
 A repo to summarize [resources](https://github.com/YoungXIAO13/ObjectPoseEstimationSummary/blob/master/paper.md) used in object pose estimation as well as viewpoint estimation.

-In the following tables, 3D CAD model is noted as **model** and 2D pictured object is noted as **object**.

 ## Contributing
 Contributions are welcome.